horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 # Private Keys

-So, by now you know the basics behind blockchains, cryptocurrencies and wallets.

-As we have explained, genuine cryptocurrency wallets store cryptographic keys that have control over certain amount of cryptocurrency.
+As we covered earlier, genuine cryptocurrency wallets store cryptographic keys that have control over certain amount of cryptocurrency.

-From that cryptographic key the wallet app can understand the amount of cryptocurrency user owns as well as past transactions.
-This cryptographic key is usually referred to as private key.
+From that cryptographic key the wallet app can understand the amount of cryptocurrency user owns as well as derive past transactions associated with the wallet.
+This cryptographic key usually referred to as private key.

 > _**The wallet app is an instrument that essentially stores your private key.
 This private key is what gives you control over certain amount of cryptocurrency.**_
 >
-> _**The non-custodial wallet app uses private key to retrieve balance and past transactions from the blockchain.**_
+> _**The non-custodial wallet app uses private key to retrieve cryptocurrency balances and past transactions from the blockchain.**_

-To keep this guide simple we are not going to explain how the private keys work under the hood.
+Wwe are not going to explain how the private keys work under the hood.
 Just know that a term private key usually refers to a cryptographic key we talked about earlier.

-Below, we are going to be looking a bit deeper into security aspects to give you a better understanding of private keys, and the related security aspects.
+Below, we are going to look a bit deeper into security aspects to give you a better understanding of private keys, and the related security aspects.

 ## 1. Keep Key Private

 Quite often scammers (by impersonating wallet support teams) trick users into sharing their private keys.
-When the user shares the key the scammer steals the funds on the balance.
+When a user shares the key the scammer steals the funds on the balance.

 > _**There is absolutely no valid reason for you as a wallet app user to ever share the private keys with anyone.
 This applies to all wallets.**_
 >
 > _**Never reveal your private key to anyone, even when you're communicating with people who built your wallet app.**_

 You may reveal your private key to someone only when you intentionally want to pass the ownership of your funds to that person.

-Any non-custodial wallet provides means for the user to access and view private key from within the wallet app.
+Almost all non-custodial wallet provides means for the user to access and view private key from within the wallet app.

 ## 2. Backup Key